Ridhwana/rails/guides/source/caching_with_rails.md

 deleted.
 In development, this also works unreliably with cache stores that reload code when you make changes.

-Instead, cache the ID of teh resource or some other primitive data type.
+Instead, cache the ID of the resource or some other primitive data type.
 For example:

 ```ruby
 ids = Rails.cache.fetch("super_admin_user_ids", expires_in: 12.hours) do